Oracle shares slide after soft results, CEO change

 According to Thomson Reuters data, the median price target for the stock among Wall Street analysts is $46.

-eporting by Soham Chatterjee in Bangalore; Writing by Dan Burns; Editing by Chizu Nomiyama and Joyjeet Das
+Reporting by Soham Chatterjee in Bangalore; Writing by Dan Burns; Editing by Chizu Nomiyama